Kong/boss.js/README.md

 ## Options

-* `debug`: Set to `true` to enable debugging console information
+* `debug`: Set to `true` to enable debugging console information.
 * `workers`: The number of workers to execute.
-If not specified, the total number of cores will be used.
+If not specified, the total number of CPU cores will be used.

 # Example